aminekun90/ruby-chan/README.md

 Meet Ruby chan, she is a Bot for discord.

 She can do a lot of things (documentation will be available soon)

+- This bot is for private use not commercial.